MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Aria Masoomi, Davin Hill, Zhonghui Xu, Craig P Hersh, Edwin K. Silverman, Peter J. Castaldi, Stratis Ioannidis, Jennifer Dy. *ICLR 2022*
   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- When adversarial attacks become interpretable counterfactual explanations. [[paper]](https://arxiv.org/abs/2206.06854)
+  - Mathieu Serrurier, Franck Mamalet, Thomas Fel, Louis Béthune, Thibaut Boissin.
+  - Key Word: Explainability; Interpretability; Saliency Maps.
+  - <details><summary>Digest</summary> We argue that, when learning a 1-Lipschitz neural network with the dual loss of an optimal transportation problem, the gradient of the model is both the direction of the transportation plan and the direction to the closest adversarial attack.
+Traveling along the gradient to the decision boundary is no more an adversarial attack but becomes a counterfactual explanation, explicitly transporting from one class to the other.
+Through extensive experiments on XAI metrics, we find that the simple saliency map method, applied on such networks, becomes a reliable explanation, and outperforms the state-of-the-art explanation approaches on unconstrained models.
+The proposed networks were already known to be certifiably robust, and we prove that they are also explainable with a fast and simple method.

 - Concept-level Debugging of Part-Prototype Networks. [[paper]](https://arxiv.org/abs/2205.15769) [[code]](https://github.com/abonte/protopdebug)
   - Andrea Bontempelli, Stefano Teso, Fausto Giunchiglia, Andrea Passerini.